Logan-proj/Cybersecurity_Notes/SQL_injectionNotes/SQL_Injection.md

 ```

 2. Once you know the length of the password now you can quiere for characters in the same way buy submitting tons of request testing each letter/number/symbol untill you get a true response
 > Example: `' and (select substring(password,1,1) from users where username='administrator')='a'--` the subtring peramiter specifies where we want to test, what position in the string to test and how many characters we want to test.
+You can test one character at a time untill you recive a true message and then move to the nect character ect.

+# Blind SQL Injection with conditional errors